qdzlug/pipeline-runner/.gitlab/issue_templates/Access Request.md

 - [ ] Developer access
 - [ ] Remove access

-Dose the member need access to the VAT? (https://vat.dso.mil/vat)
+Does the member need access to the VAT? (https://vat.dso.mil/vat)
 - [ ] Yes
 - [ ] No